Is Bacterial Infection Dangerous?

 Your doctor might ask for a urine sample to check for bladder and kidney bacterial infections.

-A fecal or stool sample helps determine the bacterial cause of regular GI upset.
+A faecal or stool sample helps determine the bacterial cause of regular GI upset.

 When it comes to bacterial infections, antibiotics are a one-stop solution.